Fantom-foundation/fantom-ledger/doc/cmd_sign_tx.md

 |-------------|-----------------------------|------------------|-----|-----------------|
 | Size (Byte) |    1                        |        4         |     |       4         |

+###### Response Payload
+The initialization block does not respond with any payload.
+Only confirmation, or rejection status message is given back.

 **2) Transaction Details block**

 | *CLA* | *INS* | *P1* | *P2* |   *Lc*   |